hadenlabs/Spoons/docs/releasing.md

 ## Bump a new version

-Make a new version of spoons in the following steps:
+Make a new version of Spoons in the following steps:

 ### Generate version major